What do you think about when your national flag passes by?

 - The Rings – Representing the five inhabited major regions of the world: Africa, The Americas, Asia, Europe, and Oceania

 - The Colors – Contrary to popular belief, the colors of the rings don’t correspond to a specific major region.
-The colors (including the white of the background) were chosen because those were the colors which appeared on all of the national flags present at the time.
+The colors (including the white of the background) were chosen because those were the colors that appeared on all of the national flags present at the time.

-- The Interconnection – The rings were interconnected to display the spirit of international friendship which the games stood for.
+- The Interconnection – The rings were interconnected to display the spirit of international friendship that the games stood for.

 The 1913 Peace Flag

 This beauty was designed by Ohioan minister James William van Kirk and eventually adopted by the Universal Peace Congress (which existed from 1889-1939) as their official flag.

 In this flag, the Earth is shown on a field of stars with a rainbow banner attached to it.
 The rainbow banner was meant to represent all varieties of human on Earth, the colors all being “different, but united in global peace.”

 It’s a shame, then, that World War 1 started the year after this flag was created.
 In 1913, the ticking time bomb of the web of European military and political alliances was about ready to blow.
 It was, indeed, a more connected world by then, but those connections worked both ways.
 Humanity’s ability to create in this new world grew fast, but so did its ability to destroy.